 Debian’s package repository is distributed among many mirror servers.
-Picking the best mirror server previously required you to manually test network speeds, find the shortest geographic and network topological distance from your client (your PC), check that it was kept up to date, and then to regularly repeat these tests to confirm your mirror of choice was still the best option.
+Picking the best mirror previously required you to manually test network speeds, find the fastest network topological route from your client, check that it was kept up to date, and then to regularly repeat these tests to confirm your mirror of choice was still the best option.

-The Debian mirror redirector service at http://httpredir.debian.org/ takes the place of a mirror in the Apt repository listing and will automatically point you to the best available mirror, as well as handle load-balancing between them, and offer clients faster downloads in parallel from multiple mirrors at the same time.
-These advantages are obtained by having the client send every request for a package to the redirector who in turn returns a redirect pointing to one of the best choices for a mirror to serve the requested package.
+The Debian mirror redirector service at http://httpredir.debian.org/ takes the place of a mirror in the Apt repository listing and will automatically point you to the best available mirror.
+It will also handle load-balancing between the different mirrors, and offers clients faster downloads in parallel from multiple mirrors at the same time.
+These advantages are obtained by having the client send every request for a package to the redirector who in turn returns a redirect pointing to the best choice for the requested package.

-The redirector service does, however, interfere with any caching proxies on your local network or transparent proxies on the internet service provider level between you and the redirector service.
-A caching proxy receives network requests; checks to see if it has a fresh copy of the requested webpage, resource, or in our case a Debian package; and then either downloads the requested resource into its cache or serves a copy directly from its cache.
-This can be a great way to reduce external network bandwidth usage as well as speed up environments were multiple clients are required to download the same Debian packages (for example as part of a nightly or weekly maintenance window).
+The redirector service does, however, interfere with any caching proxies on your local network or transparent proxies on the internet service provider level.
+A caching proxy receives HTTP network requests; checks to see if it has a fresh copy of the requested webpage, resource, or in our case a Debian package, and then either downloads the requested resource into its cache or serves a copy directly from the cache.
+This can be a great way to reduce external network bandwidth usage as well as speed up environments were multiple clients need to download the same Debian packages (for example as part of a nightly or weekly maintenance window).

 The redirector is almost doing its job as intended under these circumstances.
 Firstly, it incorrectly returns a 301 Permanent Redirect code indicating that the same package will forevermore be found at the new address it redirects to.
 Yet, it doesn’t make the redirection cachable so clients and proxies can’t trust the permanent redirect.
 Ten clients behind a proxy who update at the same time will mean the proxy have to check the redirect ten times and possibly serve different copies of the same package to each of the clients.